feathersui/feathersui-website/docs/haxe-openfl/panel.md

 panel.layout = new HorizontalLayout();
 ```

-The example above uses [`HorizontalLayout`](https://api.feathersui.com/current/feathers/layout/HorizontalLayout.html), but a number of [different layouts](https://api.feathersui.com/current/feathers/layout/) are available in Feathers UI, and it's possible to create custom layouts.
+The example above uses [`HorizontalLayout`](./horizontal-layout.md), but a number of [different layouts](./layouts.md) are available in Feathers UI, and it's also possible to create custom layouts.

 ### Header